-Children with medical conditions will often be best placed to provide information about how their condition affects them.
+Pupils with medical conditions will often be best placed to provide information about how their condition affects them.
 They should be fully involved in discussions about their medical support needs and contribute as much as possible to the development of, and comply with, their IHP.
+Other pupils will often be sensitive to the needs of those with medical conditions and can, for example, alert staff to the deteriorating condition or emergency need of pupils with medical conditions.

-Parents/Carers should provide the school with sufficient and up-to-date information about their child's medical needs.
+Parents/carers should provide the school with sufficient and up-to-date information about their child's medical needs.
 They may in some cases be the first to notify the school that their child has a medical condition.
-Parents/Carers are key partners and should be involved in the development and review of their child's IHP, and may be involved in its drafting.
+Parents are key partners and should be involved in the development and review of their child's IHP, and may be involved in its drafting.
 They should carry out any action they have agreed to as part of its implementation, e.g. provide medicines and equipment and ensure they or another nominated adult are contactable at all times.

 LAs are commissioners of school nurses for maintained schools and academies in Kent.
-Under Section 10 of the Children Act 2004, they have a duty to promote co-operation between relevant partners such as governing bodies of maintained schools, clinical commissioning groups and NHS England, with a view to improving the well-being of children with regard to their physical and mental health, their education, training and recreation.
-KCC will work with us to support children with medical conditions to attend full time.
-Where a child would not receive a suitable education in a mainstream school because of their health needs, the local authority has a duty to make other arrangements.
+Under Section 10 of the Children Act 2004, they have a duty to promote co-operation between relevant partners such as governing bodies of maintained schools, proprietors of academies, clinical commissioning groups and NHS England, with a view to improving the well-being of children with regard to their physical and mental health, their education, training and recreation.
+KCC is currently consulting on the re-organisation of its Health Needs provision which will strengthen its ability to provide support, advice and guidance, including suitable training for school staff, to ensure that the support specified within IHPs can be delivered effectively.
+KCC will work with us to support pupils with medical conditions to attend full time.
+Where pupils would not receive a suitable education in a mainstream school because of their health needs, the local authority has a duty to make other arrangements.
 Statutory guidance for local authorities sets out that they should be ready to make arrangements under this duty when it is clear that a child will be away from school for 15 days or more because of health needs (whether consecutive or cumulative across the year).